ccbrown/bis-terminal/README.md

 To be eligible, the BIS alternative must be a drop-in replacement for the original, or close.
 It doesn't need to have feature parity, but it shouldn't feel like a completely new utility either – anyone familiar with the original should be able to use its basic functionality with little-to-no learning curve.

+🚧 This is very much an early work in progress.
+If you have suggestions or contributions, please open an issue or pull request!

 ## Commands

 | Command | Description | Best In Slot | BIS Features |